 Preventing meningococcal disease

 Travellers should be advised about disease transmission and activities that may put them at higher risk (see ‘Risk for travellers’ section above).
-Travellers should be advised to practice good hand hygiene and to avoid activities that promote exchange of respiratory secretions, such as sharing drinks, eating utensils, cigarettes, lipstick etc. Overcrowded and confined spaces should also be avoided where possible .
+Travellers should be advised to practice good hand hygiene and to avoid activities that promote exchange of respiratory secretions, such as sharing drinks and eating utensils.
+Overcrowded and confined spaces should also be avoided where possible .

 Vaccination is a successful intervention for preventing meningococcal meningitis and is the most effective measure for preventing invasive meningococcal disease.

 Some meningococcal vaccinations are administered as part of the routine NHS vaccination schedule.
 Meningococcal C (Men C) vaccination was introduced into the UK schedule in 1999, and has been successful in reducing the incidence of invasive Men C disease .
 The MenC conjugate vaccine is offered to infants around the first birthday, while the group B meningococcal (Bexsero®) and the quadrivalent ACWY conjugate vaccine (that protects against serogroups A, C, W and Y) have been offered to infants and teenagers, respectively, since autumn 2015.

 Where vaccine is recommended for travel, individuals should be immunised with the conjugate Men ACWY vaccine.
 This vaccine can be given even if individuals have previously received MenC conjugate vaccine as it protects against three more serogroups.
 There is currently no recommendation for meningococcal group B vaccination for those travelling abroad .

 Meningococcal vaccines provided for overseas travel cannot be given as an NHS service [26, 27].